 But there’s also another dynamic at play.
 As markets remain benign through up-cycles, riskier stocks are re-priced higher using lower discount rates (credit availability is improved).
 The longer duration cash-flow profile of higher-risk, no-moat companies is then magnified when the cost of borrowing is reduced.
 This makes no-moat firms very volatile through the credit cycle, but it also is responsible for their significant outperformance during good times.
 Moaty stocks are less impacted by credit availability, and therefore, their discount rate and intrinsic value does not experience much volatility.
-Investors sometimes like stocks with moats because they tend to be less volatile, not because they are better performers.
-Most investors cannot sleep at night if their portfolio experiences wild swings, and moaty stocks, by definition, should be less volatile through the course of the credit cycle than no-moat stocks.
+Investors sometimes like stocks with moats because they tend to be less volatile, not necessarily because they are better performers.
+Most investors cannot sleep at night, for example, if their portfolio experiences wild swings, and moaty stocks, by definition, should generally be less volatile through the course of the credit cycle than no-moat stocks.
 Investors accept lower volatility for lower returns over certain market cycles.

 As empirical research has concluded over recent history, wide moat stocks tend to underperform no-moat stocks across almost every valuation bucket.
-In the context of valuation, investors should expect the values of (not price of) stocks to advance at their discount rate in a discounted cash-flow model less the dividend yield over the long term.
+In the context of valuation, investors should expect the values of (not price of) stocks to advance at the discount rate in an enterprise discounted cash-flow model less the dividend yield over the long term.
 This percentage is higher for no-moat stocks (most don’t pay dividends) than it is for wide moat stocks, and both empirical and academic research supports this view.
 Investors should probably expect a long-term annual value advance of about 5%-8% for moaty stocks and long-term annual value advance of about 8%-10% for no-moat stocks, theoretically of course and on the basis of value, not price (expected price returns can be far different based on measurement periods).
 Investors shouldn't only consider stocks with the worst fundamental qualities either.
-We can’t forget about individual bankruptcy risk and the potential evaporation of equity in higher-risk small and micro caps that may occur under tightening credit cycles.
+There's individual bankruptcy risk and the potential evaporation of equity in higher-risk small and micro caps that may occur under tightening credit cycles.